bkmo/webapp-manager/README.md

 NOTE: Firefox comes with uBlock and Dark Reader pre-added and
       uBlock Origen enabled.
-      Use the hamburger menu on the right of the dropdown Nav Bar or the below method to enable/disable them.
+      Use the hamburger icon on the right of the dropdown Nav Bar or the below method to enable/disable them.

-With Nav Bar ON you can go to Hamburger menu Addons and Themes
+With Nav Bar ON you can go to Hamburger Menu--Addons and Themes

 With Navbar OFF
 Press and release the <kbd>Alt</kbd> key to show the main menubar.